You’re a new parent, and that means you’re stuck with a choice.

 Recommended reading: Becoming Attached.

 Like this column?
-As they get older, stop telling your kids good job.
+Great, then you’ll love Stop telling your kids good job.